xuxiaojian/2022-MRM-LEARN/README.md

 - run the main.py file.

 ### Train with exemplar data
 You can also train your own model using our codes.
-We here illustrate the procedure with our simulated motion-corrupted data C08_V2.
+We here illustrate the procedure with our simulated motion-corrupted data subj_sim.
   - Open 'config_train_LEARN-X.json' file, where this file is 'config_train_LEARN-BIO.json' for training a LEARN_BIO model and 'config_train_LEARN-IMG.json' for a LEARN-IMG model.
   - Change the data to your data, e.g.,
-      - "train_subj_indexes": ["C08_V2"],
+      - "train_subj_indexes": ["subj_sim"],
-      - "valid_subj_indexes": ["C08_V2"],
+      - "valid_subj_indexes": ["subj_sim"],
  - To train your model on 2D motion data, set "train_ipt_label": "_nrand1-10_snr2d_mid".
  - [Optional] To finetune your model on 3D motion data, set "train_ipt_label": "_nrand1-10_snr3d_midnew", "restore": true and "restore_folder" to its initial models, e.g., "restore_folder":"LEARN-BIO-warmup_2021-02-20-00-22-11_mri_2dechoft_bnloss_relu".
  -  In the in main.py fille, modify [config_file_name] to 'config_train_LEARN-X.json', e.g., change it to 'config_train_LEARN-IMG.json' for training a LEARN-IMG model.